Financial-Times/origami-component-manifest-linter/integration-tests/readme.md

-In the test runner, we execute the cli on each of the `test-name/component` directories, and create a [tap](https://node-tap.org/) test for each one, checking that the parsed output matches the `expected.json` file.
+In the test runner, we execute the cli on each of the `test-name/component` directories, and create a [tap](https://node-tap.org/) test for each one, checking that the parsed output matches the `expected.json` file and that